Complex Fire prompts mandatory evacuations in Mendocino, Lake counties

 MANDATORY EVACUATIONS ARE IN EFFECT FOR:

-- Elk Mountain Road North of Rancheria Road
+- Elk Mountain Road north of Rancheria Road

 - Scotts Valley Road - residents should evacuate to the north and exit the area via Highway 21.